VirgilSecurity/virgil-crypto-x/README.md

 Additionally, you'll need to copy debug symbols for debugging and crash reporting on macOS.

 On your application target’s “Build Phases” settings tab, click the “+” icon and choose “New Copy Files Phase”.
 Click the “Destination” drop-down menu and select “Products Directory”.
-For each framework, drag and drop corresponding dSYM file.
+For each framework, drag and drop the corresponding dSYM file.

 #### Integrating as subproject

-It is possible to use carthage just for fetching right sources for further integration into your project.
+It is possible to use carthage just for fetching the right sources for further integration into your project.
 Run following command:

 ```bash